Georgia (U.S. state): Agriculture

 Widespread farms produce peanuts, corn, and soybeans across middle and south Georgia.
 The state is the number one producer of pecans in the world, thanks to Naomi Chapman Woodroof regarding peanut breeding, with the region around Albany in southwest Georgia being the center of Georgia's pecan production.
-Gainesville in northeast Georgia touts itself as the Poultry Capital of the World.
+Georgia produces the most chickens for poultry of any state; Gainesville, in northeast Georgia, touts itself as the "Poultry Capital of the World".
 Georgia is in the top five blueberry producers in the United States.